 On the recovery side, a PLL can lock the phase of a receiver onto a carrier sent by a remote transmitter.
 Once they share a phase reference, it's possible to use phase as well as frequency and amplitude to store information.
-Some possible modulation schemes are shown in Figure 14.11.
+Some possible modulation schemes are shown in Figure 6.11.
 The first, On-Off Keying (OOK), simply turns the carrier amplitude on and off.
 This is the digital version of Amplitude Modulation (AM).
 It works, but there's no way to distinguish between the off state and interference that blocks reception of the on state.
 Better is Binary Phase-Shift Keying (BPSK).
 Once the PLL is locked, it's possible to keep the carrier amplitude constant and switch just its sign.
 Now the logical states are independent of the signal strength; BPSK receivers can intentionally clip the input and use a digital PLL to eliminate the amplitude information.
 This provides much more reliable reception of weak and fluctuating signals.
 As with a lock-in amplifier, it's possible to add a second demodulation channel with the VCO output phase-shifted by 90° to separately determine the I and Q components.
-Now Quadrature Phase-Shift Keying (QPSK) can be done, encoding information in four states based on the signs of the I and Q components.
+Now Quadrature Phase-Shift Keying (OPSK) can be done, encoding information in four states based on the signs of the I and Q components.
 This send two bits instead of one per transmitted symbol (baud), but it's possible to do better still.
 The spacing of the states in the (I,Q) plane need only be as large as the expected channel noise.
-In Quadrature Amplitude Modulation (QAM) the amplitude information is used to squeeze in many more symbols; a V.32 modem sends 9600 bits per second in a 2400 Hz phone channel by using a constellation of 16 QAM states.
+In Quadrature Amplitude Modulation (QAM) the amplitude information is used to squeeze in many more symbols; a V.32 modem was able to send 9600 bits per second in a 2400 Hz phone channel by using a constellation of 16 QAM states.
 By considering a string of symbols to be a vector in a higher-dimensional space it's possible to be even more efficient in arranging these.
 The underlying question of how to best pack spheres in a high-dimensional space is surprisingly deep [Conway & Sloane, 1993].
 Finally, because the PLL can track changes in frequency as well as phase, information can also be sent that way in Frequency-Shift Keying (FSK).
 This can be less efficient in using available spectrum, and requires the transmitter and receiver to be designed to operate over a range of frequencies, but the analog version is familiar in FM (Frequency Modulation) radios.
+6.2.3 Spread Spectrum In a lock-in amplifier, or an AM radio link, the measurement or message is multiplied by a narrowband carrier signal.
+Before demodulation the signal retains its original bandwidth, now centered on the carrier (Figure 6.8).
+This means that the system is susceptible to interference at that frequency.
+Any background noise (or even intentional jamming) that is near to the carrier will be detected as a valid signal.
+Even worse, if many different messages are transmitted at adjacent frequencies in a given band, the edges of their distributions will overlap and lead to interference among them.
+These problems put a premium on reducing the bandwidth of the transmitted signal, using very stable oscillators and narrow filters.
+Spread-spectrum communications systems instead use as much bandwidth as possible for each signal.
+Although this might appear to be a perverse response, it leads to a number of significant benefits.